 If you see your dentist every six months for a checkup, this means that you should visit him or her at least once during your pregnancy.
 You can put off routine x-rays during your pregnancy, but if you have a dental problem, don’t avoid taking care of it.
 Your dentist should be able to recommend a painkiller (if needed) or antibiotic that can be used safely during pregnancy.

 Last but not least, you should call your dentist if notice any kind of small growth in your mouth, especially one that bleeds easily.
-Some women develop benign modules in their mouth during pregnancy.
+Some women develop benign nodules in their mouth during pregnancy.
 They are generally harmless and should go away after you have your baby, but you should always have any unusual growth checked out by the dentist.
 These growths can be removed while you are still pregnant if they cause problems like recurring bleeding.
 And of course, don’t hesitate to call your dentist if you are experiencing a toothache or other dental problems.

 Having sensitive, easy-to-bleed gums is no picnic, especially when you are dealing with all of the other side effects of pregnancy.
 But even though it may be a little bit unnerving to see a small amount of blood while you are brushing your teeth, rest assured that it is fairly normal and should subside quickly.
 In the meantime, just chalk it up to yet another one of the strange and wonderful changes that your body goes through while you are pregnant.